DcaseMhrz/portfolioReact/README.md

 Feel free to fork the repository and make any contributions or improvements.
 All pull requests are welcome!

 ## Contact
-For any questions or issues, please reach out to me at [Email Address].
+For any questions or issues, please reach out to me at dcasemhrz@gmail.com.